fastice/nisarCryoCalValNotebooks/README.md

 [![Binder](https://gesis.mybinder.org/badge_logo.svg)](https://gesis.mybinder.org/v2/gh/fastice/nisarCryoCalValNotebooks.git/HEAD)
 # nisarCryoCalValNotebooks
-NISAR Cal/Val Notebooks
+This repository contains the NISAR ice-sheet and glacier ATBD documents and the prototype notebooks for NISAR ice sheet and glacier cal/val activities.

+## ATBD-Documents
+This directory contains Word and PDF versions of the latest ice-sheet and glacier ATBD documents.

+## calVal-Notebooks

-This repository contains prototype notebooks for NISAR ice sheet and glacier cal/val activities.
-Fully functioning versions of the notebooks can be run by clicking on the binder icon above.
+This directory contains fully functioning versions of the notebooks can be run by clicking on the binder icon above.

 To avoid compatability problems, use the [environment](https://github.com/fastice/nisarCryoCalValNotebooks/blob/main/binder/environment.yml) file in the binder directory for this repository and follow the conda install instructions found [here](https://github.com/fastice/GIMPNotebooks/blob/master/NSIDCLoginNotebook.ipynb), which includes two other github repositories ([nisardev](https://github.com/fastice/nisardev) and [gimpfunc](https://github.com/fastice/gimpfunc)) needed to run these notebooks.

-# NISAR Slow Movement Validation Notebook [L2-SCI-667](https://github.com/fastice/nisarCryoCalValNotebooks/blob/main/L2-SCI-667-SlowMotion.ipynb)
+### NISAR Slow Movement Validation Notebook [L2-SCI-667](https://github.com/fastice/nisarCryoCalValNotebooks/blob/main/L2-SCI-667-SlowMotion.ipynb)

 This notebook is used to validate the requirement for NISAR: